 Catalinas are produced by Catalina Marketing, a company who connects manufacturers with vendors to bring the customer more savings.

 These coupons print from small printers located by the register at stores like Homeland and Walgreens and are triggered by specific product purchases or by a promotion.
 Sometimes they are coupons for specific products and sometimes they are for $x off your next order.

 These coupons are manufacturer coupons but are only valid at the store where they printed.** You may not stack these coupons with other manufacturer coupons.**Walmart accepts catalina coupons from other stores.

 These are booklets of coupons attached to special store displays or shelving.

 Occasionally manufacturers offer coupons as part of their product packaging.
 These coupons are usually found on the back of the box/carton or on the inside.
 Always check before throwing out an empty box.

 Sometimes manufacturers make coupons available by mail through Internet offers.
 Proctor & Gamble does this through their monthly Home Made Simple coupon booklet as well as on their site, P&G Everyday Solutions.
 Also, some stores (i.e. CVS, Homeland and Target) will occasionally send store specific coupons for various products through the mail if you are on their mailing list.

 Many manufacturers offer free samples through on-line promotions.
 These samples arrive in the mail and many times are accompanied by a coupon.
 Again, I suggest setting up a separate email account to sign up for these and other online offers.

-A great way to get coupons on products you love but do not see coupons for is by emailing the company.
+A great way to get coupons for products you love is by emailing the company.
 Just let them know how much you love their products (no need to ask for coupons).
 You’ll be surprised what you receive.